Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## History

 Skrell first found this planet about year 2300 on their research flight.
 They found a smaller planet with developed life.
 They first tried sending signals towards the planet, but when they got no response, they used their large-scale scanners and surveillance drones to search for any intelligent lifeform activity, like cities or industry.
-When they found nothing, they decided to colonise the planet, as it resembled Qerrbalak in the climatic conditions.
+When they found nothing, they decided to colonise the planet, as it resembled Qerrbalak in terms of climatic conditions.

 ## Geography